 Description Learner will design their own number line game to get a better grasp of number sense and conduct simple addition and subtraction functions Leading Question Can you make your own number line?
 Total Time Required 6 hours total over 5 days.
 Supplies Required Paint, paper, scissors, cardboard.
 Learning Outcomes Understanding odd-even numbers Describe a simple relationship between two numbers using appropriate mathematical terms.
-Understand place value in and order whole numbers Represent the place value of two-digit numbers (tens and ones) using real objects, models and expanded notation Add and subtract whole numbers Previous Learning Awareness of numbers from 0-20 and being able to write the numbers.
+(Greater than, less than or equal to) Understand place value in and order whole numbers Represent the place value of two-digit numbers (tens and ones) using real objects, models and expanded notation Add, subtract, multiply and divide whole numbers Previous Learning Awareness of numbers from 0-20 and being able to write the numbers.